TIERS/tiers-lidars-dataset/README.md

 [Vlp-16](https://velodynelidar.com/products/puck/):https://velodynelidar.com/products/puck/,
 [Realsense L515](https://www.intelrealsense.com/lidar-camera-l515/):https://www.intelrealsense.com/lidar-camera-l515/.

-## 6.ACKNOWLEGEMENT
+## 6. ACKNOWLEGEMENT

 This research work is supported by the Academy of Finland's AeroPolis project (Grant 348480) and the Finnish Foundation for Technology Promotion (Grants 7817 and 8089).

-Thank you for citing our [*Dataset* paper](https://arxiv.org/pdf/2203.03454v1.pdf) if you think this repo helped you:
+Please cite our [*Dataset* paper](https://arxiv.org/pdf/2203.03454v1.pdf) if the code or data in this repo helps your work:
 ```
 @article{li2022dataset,
   title={Multi-Modal Lidar Dataset for Benchmarking General-Purpose Localization and Mapping Algorithms},